GiannisMitr/CNN-YOLO-V2-Object-Detection/README.md

 A YOLO-V2 network performing object detection.
 Ported to Keras(YAD2K [[4]](https://github.com/allanzelener/YAD2K)), pretrained on COCO dataset.

 Uses a YOLO-V2 setup transfered to Keras from DarkNet, uses pretrained weights [[5]](https://pjreddie.com/darknet/yolo/)    on COCO Dataset.
-The Input image is resized to an (608, 608, 3) tensor, goes through the CNN resulting in a (19,19,5,85) dimensional output.
-After flattening the last two dimensions, the output is a volume of shape (19, 19, 425):
+The Input image is resized to an (608, 608, 3) tensor, goes through the CNN resulting in a dimensional output of shape (19, 19, 425).
 Each cell in a 19x19 grid over the input image gives 425 numbers.
 425 = 5 x 85 because each cell contains predictions for 5 boxes, corresponding to 5 anchor boxes.
-85 = 5 + 80 where 5 is because  (pc,bx,by,bh,bw) has 5 numbers, and and 80 is the number of classes we'd like to detect
+85 = 5 + 80 where 5 is because  (pc,bx,by,bh,bw) has 5 numbers, and and 80 is the number of classes we'd like to detect.

 We then select only few boxes based on:
 * Score-thresholding: throw away boxes that have detected a class with a score less than the threshold